/ 5 min read /

 • Good report visualization capabilities with numerous data chart types

-• Allow you not only to connect to various data sources but also heavily integrate with Microsoft’s portfolio such as Office 365, Microsoft Excel, Azure, and SQL Server
+• Allows data team not only to connect to various data sources but also heavily integrate with Microsoft’s portfolio such as Office 365, Microsoft Excel, Azure, and SQL Server

 • Comes with a powerful data modeling layer.